add1993/apache-spark-projects/README.md

 3. List the 'user id' and 'rating' of users that reviewed businesses classified as “Colleges & Universities” in list of categories.
 ##### Data set info :
 The dataset files are as follows and columns are separate using ‘::’ business.csv. review.csv. user.csv.

-##### Data set Descriptio :
+##### Dataset Description :
-The data set comprises of three csv files, namely user.csv, business.csv and review.csv.
+The data set comprises of three csv files, namely user.csv, business.csv and review.csv.<br/>
-Business.csv file contain basic information about local businesses.
+Business.csv file contain basic information about local businesses.<br/>
-Business.csv file contains the following columns "business_id"::"full_address"::"categories"
+Business.csv file contains the following columns "business_id"::"full_address"::"categories"<br/>

-'business_id': (a unique identifier for the business) 'full_address': (localized address), 'categories': [(localized category names)] review.csv file contains the star rating given by a user to a business.
+'business_id': (a unique identifier for the business) 'full_address': (localized address),'categories': [(localized category names)]<br/>

+review.csv file contains the star rating given by a user to a business.
 Use user_id to associate this review with others by the same user.
-Use business_id to associate this review with others of the same business. review.csv file contains the following columns "review_id"::"user_id"::"business_id"::"stars" 'review_id': (a unique identifier for the review)
+Use business_id to associate this review with others of the same business. review.csv file contains the following columns "review_id"::"user_id"::"business_id"::"stars" 'review_id': (a unique identifier for the review)<br/>

-'user_id': (the identifier of the reviewed business), 'business_id': (the identifier of the authoring user), 'stars': (star rating, integer 1-5),the rating given by the user to a business user.csv file contains aggregate information about a single user across all of Yelp user.csv file contains the following columns "user_id"::"name"::"url" user_id': (unique user identifier),
+'user_id': (the identifier of the reviewed business),<br/>
+'business_id': (the identifier of the authoring user),<br/>
+'stars': (star rating, integer 1-5),the rating given by the user to a business<br/>
+user.csv file contains aggregate information about a single user across all of Yelp user.csv file contains the following columns "user_id"::"name"::"url"<br/>
+user_id': (unique user identifier),<br/>
-'name': (first name, last initial, like 'Matt J.'), this column has been made anonymous to preserve privacy 'url': url of the user on yelp
+'name': (first name, last initial, like 'Matt J.'), this column has been made anonymous to preserve privacy<br/>
+'url': url of the user on yelp<br/>
-Note: :: is Column separator in the files.
+Note: :: is Column separator in the files.<br/>

 Required files are 'business' and 'review'.
 ##### Sample output